 FRIDAY MUSIC–Every Friday from 11am to 1pm at Legion Memorial Park, 114 North Olympic Avenue, Arlington. $2 suggested donation

 SUNDAY AUGUST 7TH 11AM TO 12PM: STANWOOD-CAMANO FAIR AT THE VIKING STAGE

 SUNDAY AUGUST 21ST 12PM TO 2:30PM: SMOKEY POINT COMMUNITY BLOCK PARTY AT 3210 SMOKEY POINT DRIVE, ARLINGTON, WA

 SATURDAY SEPTEMBER 10TH 12PM TO 1:30PM – MARYSVILLE TULALIP CHAMBER BREW AND CIDER FEST AT MARYSVILLE OPERA HOUSE

 FRIDAY SEPTEMBER 16TH 6:30PM TO 8:30 PM–ALL ABOARD SPIN DANCE AT MOUNT VERNON SENIOR CENTER.
 1401 Cleveland Avenue Mount Vernon, Washington

-SATURDAY SEPTEMBER 24TH 8AM TO 10AM – VCS FRIENDSHIP WALK AT ARLINGTON LEGION MEMORIAL PARK.
+SATURDAY SEPTEMBER 24TH 9AM TO 11AM – VCS FRIENDSHIP WALK PERFORMANCE AT ARLINGTON LEGION MEMORIAL PARK.
 114 North Olympic Avenue, Arlington, WA.

 THURSDAY DECEMBER 1ST 4:30PM TO 5:30PM – MARYSVILLE TULALIP CHAMBER GALA AT TULALIP CASINO RESORT